 About Daniel Webster

 Miles of trails that traverse grasslands, woodlands, and wetlands await birders, families, nature lovers, artists, and photographers at Daniel Webster.
-Wildlife from shorebirds and turtles to muskrats and mink can be viewed from observation blinds and boardwalks, while the sizeable grassland provides crucial habitat for birds such as the American Kestrel and Bobolink.
+Wildlife from shorebirds and turtles to muskrats and mink can be viewed from observation blinds and boardwalks.
+The sizeable grassland provides crucial habitat for birds such as the American Kestrel and Bobolink.

 Nonmembers: $3 adults, $2 seniors (65+), and $2 children (2-12)